Embracing new Christmas traditions after separation

 Planning and setting clear expectations for how the holidays will be spent and divided between you and your ex-spouse will help to ensure whatever you have planned runs smoothly and avoids conflict on the day.

-If you have a parenting agreement, it is advised to consult this during the planning process, as it will outline what you have already agreed in terms of time and contact arrangements.
+If you have a parenting agreement, it is advised to consult this during the planning process, as it will outline what you have already agreed in terms of time and child contract arrangements.

 Keep the children informed